 You may be referred to a number of different specialists when you are diagnosed with Sjögren's syndrome, depending on the parts of your body that it affects.
 Joint specialists (rheumatologists) are the main doctors who have specialist knowledge of Sjögren's syndrome.
 This is because of the association of Sjögren's syndrome with other diseases that affect the joints, such as rheumatoid arthritis and systemic lupus erythematosus.
 However, you may also be referred to a dentist, an eye specialist, a lung specialist or a kidney specialist.
 Your GP will continue to provide support for you and will usually prescribe your medication under the guidance of these other specialists.

 Treatment of dry eyes

 - Avoid situations that make dry eye symptoms worse.
 These may include:

 - Dust and smoke (so, if appropriate, try to stop smoking if you are a smoker).

 - Prolonged reading or staring at a computer screen or television.
 This makes us blink less often so our eyes don't stay as moist.

 - Glasses: special glasses can help to keep in moisture and reduce eye dryness.

 - Artificial tears: these provide lubrication and come in the form of eye drops.
-Preservative-free eye drops such as hypromellose help to reduce the risk of eye irritation.
+Preservative-free eye drops such as hypromellose help to reduce the risk of developing eye irritation.
 Paraffin eye ointments are helpful for use at night as they are longer-lasting.
 However, if used during the day, paraffin ointment may cause blurred vision.